-This introductory studio to Human Factors gives students the operational knowledge of the physical, psychological, and behavioral aspects of human interactions with their environment that will help them design new objects and products.
+This introductory studio to human factors gives students the operational knowledge of the physical, psychological, and behavioral aspects of human interactions with their environment that will help them design new objects and products.
 Participants learn to be sensitive to how the objects they design complement the strengths and abilities of people who use them, and minimize the effects of their limitations.
-Built on a number of exercises focusing on Universal Design, Accessibility, and Inclusive Design, this class explores how design must serve the needs of users of all kinds.
+Built on a number of exercises focusing on universal design, accessibility, and inclusive design, this course explores how design must serve the needs of users of all kinds.

-Design Lab I is focused on users.
-Students respond to a project brief developed by an external partner in conjunction with their studio instructor.
+Focused on users; students respond to a project brief developed by an external partner in conjunction with their studio instructor.
 Potential partners include companies, non-profit organizations, research institutions, government agencies, etc. In addition to the design work of addressing the given project brief, students interact with the studio partner and target user groups as they develop their proposals.
-Critical feedback and field research are essential components of this class, in which students learn how real organizations respond to their everyday challenges through design.Prerequisite: PRD 202 or permission of instructor
+Critical feedback and field research are essential components of this course, in which students learn how real organizations respond to their everyday challenges through design.Prerequisite: PRD 202, or permission of instructor

 As a sequel to Design Lab I, Design Lab II focuses on products emerging from entrepreneurial environments and venues, the startup world, maker communities, etc. Students are assigned to interdisciplinary teams that simulate the operational reality of micro or small enterprises.
 They participate in the design and development of disruptive products that respond to new market and social opportunities.
-Baltimore's incipient maker community is a key component of this course, as issues such as small-run production, customized fabrication, team design and dynamics, or digital output manufacturing, take center stage.Prerequisite: PRD 301
+Baltimore's incipient maker community is a key component of this course, as issues such as small-run production, customized fabrication, team design and dynamics, or digital output manufacturing, take center stage.Prerequisite: FF 130A/B Form & Space

 The links between design and entrepreneurship are the focus of this workshop, in which students learn key aspects of self-generated businesses enterprises that permeate the spirit of innovation and start-up mentality.
 By participating in a team project that spans the semester and brings to focus the entrepreneurial process and its social and economic dimensions, students are exposed to the different types of entrepreneurial ventures -small-business venues, innovation clusters, social entrepreneurship, etc.-and review the bases of the entrepreneurial culture including mentorship, networking, risk-tasking, etc.